 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 On the Marshall Islands the standard voltage is 120 V and the frequency is 60 Hz.

-- The voltage on the Marshall Islands (120 V) is less than in Sweden (230 V).
+- The voltage on the Marshall Islands (120 V) is less than in Hungary (230 V).
 You need a voltage converter.

 Some say you can carefully try to use your appliances on the Marshall Islands without a converter.
 Most likely they won't be damaged, but may not function optimally.
-If you don't want to take any chances, use a converter.
+If you don't want to take any chances, use a voltage converter on the Marshall Islands when living in Hungary.
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.

 Check if you have packed everything for your trip at our TRAVELER'S CHECKLIST!

 Would you like to add information to this page?
 Please send us your suggestions or remarks.
 Read our disclaimer.